 Feline Interstitial Cystitis

 Often, cystitis related to stress.
-However, dehydration and poor diet can also aggravate the problem.
+However, dehydration and poor diet can aggravate the problem.
 Remove anxiety triggers, encourage hydration, and consider a change of diet.
 Wet food with high water content eases bladder issues in cats.

 Swollen Anal Glands in Cats